What is a content workflow?

 1 – Makes complex workflows manageableContent marketing is a complex business.
 Different types of content may require additional workflow elements.
 This creates a lot of variables for content marketing strategies.
 Workflow software helps teams organize, configure, and visualize these elements with a no-code, drag-and-drop interface that anyone with permission can update or revise.
 Best of all, workflow management software is highly adaptable and can be easily configured when processes change, or scaled as the team’s demand grows.

 2 – Eliminates repetitive tasks through automationComplex processes include a lot of back-and-forth communication, regular status updates, document creation, notifications, and other high-volume administrative tasks that consume time and lead to frustration.
-Workflow software automates these types of tasks so that teams can focus on planning, writing, editing, and publishing content.
+Content workflow software automates these types of tasks so that teams can focus on planning, writing, editing, and publishing content.

 3 – Enhances collaborationExecuting a content marketing strategy is a team sport.
 It requires input from many different people to plan, produce, and perfect content.
 By integrating workflow software with email and messaging apps, teams can enhance collaboration and create a single source of truth for each item in the content workflow.
 When items are updated or require another team member’s attention, they can be automatically notified with a simple click.